6i-software/vba-monologger/src/under-the-hood/log-record.md

 ---
 description: Understand the concept and the modelling of a log record in VBA Monologger.
-Learn how to capture specific information about events with date, time, message, severity level, channel, context, and extra data.
-Discover how to create and use log records.
 ---

 ## Concept